FormatFuzzer: Effective Fuzzing of Binary File Formats: Evaluation

 Comparing the AFL integration against \tool{} standalone, we also see that integrating AFL's coverage guidance into format-aware fuzzing also significantly improves coverage over a pure black-box setting.
 Hence, such integration is a preferred setting if sample inputs and coverage feedback are available.

 \takeaway{Integrating \tool{} with coverage-guided fuzzers improves coverage over black-box settings.}

-\subsection{RQ6: Alternate Format-Aware Strategies}
+\subsection{RQ7: Alternate Format-Aware Strategies}

-Our next evaluation concerns RQ6: \emph{\rqsix} The competitor here is AFLSmart~\cite{pham2019smart}, which uses format information from \emph{Peach} specifications to determine chunk boundaries in input files, thus also resulting in smarter mutations.
+Our next evaluation concerns RQ7: \emph{\rqseven} The competitor here is AFLSmart~\cite{pham2019smart}, which uses format information from \emph{Peach} specifications to determine chunk boundaries in input files, thus also resulting in smarter mutations.
 AFLSmart uses input specifications to \emph{parse} inputs only, but not to \emph{generate} valid inputs.

 The coverage results are listed in \Cref{tab:aflsmart}.
-Comparing \textsc{AFLSmart} against \textsc{AFL+FFMut}, we see that the AFL+\tool{} integration outperforms \textsc{AFLSmart} in four out of seven subjects, while in the other two subjects (GIF and BMP) we could not run \textsc{AFLSmart}.
-As we again see in the differences, either approach covers lines that the other does not.
+Comparing \textsc{AFLSmart} against \textsc{AFL+FFMut}, we see that the AFL+\tool{} integration outperforms \textsc{AFLSmart} in five out of eight subjects, while in the other two subjects (GIF and BMP) we could not run \textsc{AFLSmart}. \Cref{tab:aflsmart} also includes the Vargha-Delaney effect sizes $A^{12}$ and the Wilcoxon signed-rank test for statistical significance.
+We see that \textsc{AFL+FFMut} performed significantly better in four benchmarks, while \textsc{AFLSmart} had a significant advantage in two benchmarks.
+As we again see in the differences, even on cases where \textsc{AFLSmart} performed better, \textsc{AFL+FFMut} has still covered some lines of code which were not covered by \textsc{AFLSmart}.

+One contributing factor here is the completeness of the format specifications.
+One advantage of \tool{} is that we can leverage very detailed binary templates which had already been developed for parsing.
+The creators of \textsc{AFLSmart}, on the other hand, had to write their format specifications (\emph{Peach pits}) from scratch, so they are less complete.
+For example, the \emph{Peach pit} for PNG only specializes the internal contents of three chunk types: IHDR, cHRM and IEND, while the PNG binary template fully defined 15 chunk types, even before any changes.

+However, from our experience, the more detailed format specifications lead to only small improvements in fuzzing if those specifications are only used for parsing, as in \textsc{AFLSmart}. \tool{} reaps the most benefits from those detailed specifications from its ability to also generate valid inputs, which is used in \textsc{FFMut} to apply semantically valid smart mutations which respect contextual information.

 \takeaway{Using input formats for parsing, mutating, and generating, as \tool{} does, yields additional coverage over using them for parsing only, as AFLSmart does.}